Peace and Security

 5. Combating Terrorism

 Governments coordinate their counter-terrorism efforts through the United Nations.
 In 2006, they adopted at the UN the first-ever global strategy to counter terrorism.
 UN agencies and programmes have helped countries to put in practice the global strategy, providing legal assistance and promoting international cooperation against terrorism.
 The UN has also put in place a legal framework to combat terrorism.
-Thirteen global agreements have been negotiated under UN auspices, including treaties against hostage-taking, aircraft hijacking, terrorist bombings, terrorism financing and nuclear terrorism.
+Fourteen global agreements have been negotiated under UN auspices, including treaties against hostage-taking, aircraft hijacking, terrorist bombings, terrorism financing and nuclear terrorism.